 Amenities fees are used to improve non-academic services including libraries, counselling services, student support, and recreational activities.

 The unit HLTAID011 Provide First Aid requires students to perform at least 2 minutes of uninterrupted single rescuer cardiopulmonary resuscitation (CPR) on an adult resuscitation manikin placed on the floor.
 Additional units require students to demonstrate and complete manual handling tasks.
-This includes but is not limited to the capacity to reposition clients in wheelchairs, push wheelchairs, use hoists, put clients into slings, turn a patient using a slide sheet, use a standing machine and walking with clients who use crutches or wheelie frames who may fall and be unable to weight bear properly.
-Students must be able to fulfil these requirements independently.
+Students must be able to fulfill these requirements independently.

-You will undertake a pre-training review and a literacy and numeracy assessment.
-Learners will be best equipped to achieve the course outcome if they have:
+All potential learners will undertake a pre-training review and an LLN assessment A general guide to entry, learners will be best equipped to achieve the course outcome if they have :

 We're really excited for you to join the Melbourne Polytechnic community and we look forward to supporting you on your education journey.